Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

-Rheumatoid arthritis (RA) is a long-term autoimmune disease that causes inflammation and damage to your joints.
+RA is a long-term autoimmune disease that causes joint inflammation and damage.
 RA causes your body's immune system to attack the synovial membrane (lining) in your joints.
 RA can also affect other organs, such as your eyes, heart, or lungs.
-It may also increase your risk for osteoporosis (weakened bones).
+RA may also increase your risk for osteoporosis (weakened bones).

 What increases my risk for RA?